 Andrea Davis is Assistant Professor of History and Digital Humanities Director at Arkansas State University, where she researchers the memory cultures and urban social movements of 20th-century Spain.
-In addition to her work at the University, Andrea directs the cross-institutional collaboration Memory and History: Transforming the Narrative of the Spanish Civil War Memory Project: Audiovisual Archive of the Francoist Repression and the Book Review Editor for the journal of the Association for Spanish and Portuguese Historical Studies, Bulletin for Spanish and Portuguese Historical Studies, where she recently co-edited and contributed to a Special Issue on Digital Humanities (2018) and Iberian in Entangled and Transnational Contexts (2019).
+In addition to her work at the University, Andrea directs the cross-institutional collaboration Memory and History: Transforming the Narrative of the Spanish Civil War Memory Project: Audiovisual Archive of the Francoist Repression and the incoming General Editor for the journal of the Association for Spanish and Portuguese Historical Studies, Bulletin for Spanish and Portuguese Historical Studies, where she recently co-edited and contributed to a Special Issue on Digital Humanities (2018) and Iberian in Entangled and Transnational Contexts (2019).

 Ph.D., Modern European History, UC San Diego, 2014.